Chapter 6: Multiple Qubits and Entanglement

 Why no-cloning matters

 • Quantum error correction.
 Classical error correction works by making redundant copies of data.
-Since we cannot copy quantum states, quantum error correction (Part VI) requires entirely different strategies - encoding information into entangled states across multiple qubits without ever copying the original state.
+Since we cannot copy quantum states, quantum error correction (Part VI) requires entirely different strategies - encoding information into entangled states across multiple qubits without ever copying the original.

 • Quantum teleportation.
-The no-cloning theorem explains why quantum teleportation (Chapter 7) necessarily destroys the original state.
-If it did not, we would have a cloning machine: teleport and keep the original.
+No-cloning explains why quantum teleportation (Chapter 7) necessarily destroys the original state.
+If it did not, we would have a cloning machine: teleport the state and keep the original.

 At first, no-cloning seems like a limitation.
-But it is actually a crucial feature.
-It is what gives quantum information its special security properties and what makes quantum computing fundamentally different from classical computing.
+But it is actually a crucial feature of quantum mechanics.
+It is what gives quantum information its special security properties and makes quantum computing fundamentally different from classical computing.
 The inability to copy quantum states is not an engineering obstacle to overcome - it is a law of nature that enables new capabilities.

 Chapter Summary